-Be warned: The Delta Reserve Card charges a very steep cover charge.
-Don't apply for it until you read my honest review.
-The truth is that it won't make sense for every frequent flier.
+Be warned: The Delta Reserve Card, offered by American Express, a CreditCardForum advertising partner, charges a very steep cover charge.
+Don't apply for it until you read my in-depth review.
+The truth is that it may not make sense for every frequent flier.
 Here's how to determine if it makes sense for this card to take up residence in your wallet...

-In addition to its reputation for prestige, this card has a lucrative airline rewards program for Delta fliers, if you fully utilize the benefits (which can save even the occasional flier a significant amount of money) – especially with this generous offer they're running at the moment (terms and restrictions apply, as always).
-Here are some of the perks the card offers:
+In addition to its reputation for prestige, this card, like the other SkyMiles cards, has an enhanced airline miles program that makes sense for elite for Delta fliers.
+It can be particularly advantageous if you fully utilize the benefits (which can also benefit even the occasional Delta flier).
+This is especially true with this bonus offer Amex is running (terms and restrictions apply, as always).
+Below are some of the perks the card can offer:

 #1.
 Up to 30,000 bonus SkyMiles every year